-Introduction to evidence based research and practice.
-A critical examination of the evidence-based applications of Motivational Interviewing and Cognitive Behavioural Therapy and the rationale and evidence base of these approaches, developing key skills in motivational interviewing and Cognitive Behavioural Therapy.
-LO1,LO2,LO3,LO4
+Introduction to evidence-based research and practice.
+A critical examination of the evidence-based applications of Motivational Interviewing and Therapeutic skills; the rationale and evidence base of these approaches, developing key skills in Motivational Interviewing and Therapeutic Interventions.
+Learning Outcomes LO1 - 5

 Delivery and discussion of the module syllabi will be via interactive lectures and tutorials (11 x 2hrs).
 In addition to the weekly seminar workshops which will provide a forum for the application of theory to practical problems (11 hrs), students are expected to work in groups to learn from each other and learn how to independently use other resources available, e.g. library, the internet, Web Learn and own organisation.
 Hence a total of 11x3 hrs interactive sessions including seminar activities are designed to discuss various topics in the lectures and the pre-circulated seminar workshop activities.
 The module will also have its own dedicated Weblearn site to enables staff and students to readily contact each other and offers an on-line support/learning.